ozyyshr/OSCAR/README.md

 # OSCAR

+This repo contains codes for the following paper:

-Smoothing Dialogue States for Open Conversational Machine Reading (EMNLP 2021)
+Smoothing Dialogue States for Open Conversational Machine Reading.